 Something that surprised me from our first trip to Wales was how many Standing Stones and Dolmans there were.
 On our second trip in 2016 we were determined to see a lot more of them.

 I had always thought Stonehenge was one of a kind but it seems the British Isles are studded with them.
 The Pentre Ifan is a megalithic burial chamber, created in the Neolithic Age, perhaps as early as 3,500 B.C.
 The tomb is a Dolmen type with the capstone, probably weighing over 16 tons, supported by just three uprights.
 From an old etching of it.The site was located in rolling farmland.

 A short drive away we saw the Blue Stone Brewery and screeched to a stop.
 Keeping with the ‘stone’ theme the beers on tap include the Crystal Ruby and the Hammer Stone IPA.
 The proprietor said that 2 1/2 years ago there were only 30 Craft Beer Breweries in Wales and now (June, 2016) there are 88.
 Lonely Planet map of Pembrokeshire.
-Pentre Ifan Dolman was just after our stop at Castell Henllys Iron Age Fort as we were coming from Cardigan.
-More about our 2016 trip to Wales and England.
+Pentre Ifan Dolman (8) was just after our stop at Castell Henllys Iron Age Fort (7) as we were drove from Cardigan.